Ameba-AIoT/ameba-iot-docs/amebadplus/en/application_note/mpu_cache/src/mpu_cache.rst

 The Memory Protection Unit (MPU) is a component provided by Arm and is used to provide hardware protection by software definition.
 The code in SDK provides the mpu_region_config struct to set the region memory attribute of MPU.

-The following table shows the member variables of the mpu_region_config struct.
+The following table shows the member variables of the :class:`mpu_region_config` struct.

 .. list-table:: mpu_region_config struct
    :header-rows: 1